 Anyway, the op in question cut up a fair part of my lower abdomen.
 In anticipation of the post-op “discomfort” this was going to cause, pre op the anesthesiologist (I always have trouble with that word) had planned to give me a long acting spinal injection.
 But after three or four attempts to find a way for the bloody big needle between my collapsing vertebrae (now THAT hurt), that plan was abandoned.
 The irony is that, because of the excellent care I received and the excellent opioids of which I was able to partake orally and intravenously, the worst pain I experienced through the whole hospital experience was the pain inflicted trying to prevent the pain.

 Post hospital, I did have one glitch.
 The op was performed in a public hospital and so they showed me the door as soon as they thought I was ready.
 It turned out I wasn’t.
-The three-hour car trip home was a misery and once home, neither I nor the Landlady were ready to cope emotionally.
-Luckily I had an appointment with my GP to days later, he took one look at the Landlady and me and immediately packed me off to a local rehab hospital for another week.
+The three-hour car trip home was a misery and once home, neither I nor my reluctant nurse, Maureen were ready to cope emotionally.
+Luckily I had an appointment with my GP to days later, he took one look at the M and at me and immediately packed me off to a local rehab hospital for another week.
 The message here is, it takes time and you can’t push it.

 So now as I write this, externally, healing is well advanced and the only tender spot still remaining is from some yet to dissolve stitches in my new boy fanny.
 No biggie, just a bit uncomfortable.
 Internally, I am still aware of the mauling I have received.
 By that I mean there is some deep grinding pain but I feel it is lessening every day.